Skip to content

 • An AWS account with admin access (or scoped permissions for CloudWatch, EC2, IAM)

-• AWS CLI v2 installed and configured
+• AWS CLI v2 installed and configured locally

 • At least one running EC2 instance to instrument (or willingness to launch one)

-• Basic understanding of metrics, logs, and alerting concepts
+• Basic understanding of metrics, logs, and alerting concepts in distributed systems

 After completing this module, you will be able to:

 In July 2019, a major financial services company experienced a 14-hour outage that cost them an estimated $12 million in lost transactions.
 The root cause was a memory leak in a Java microservice running on EC2.
 The leak took roughly 6 hours to exhaust available memory, at which point the application began throwing OutOfMemoryError exceptions.
-The operations team did not notice for another 3 hours because they only monitored CPU utilization — the default CloudWatch metric for EC2.
-Memory usage, application-level errors, and garbage collection pauses were invisible to them.
-By the time a customer complaint triggered investigation, cascading failures had spread to three downstream services.
+The operations team did not notice the issue for another 3 hours because they only monitored CPU utilization—the default CloudWatch metric for EC2.
+Memory usage, application-level errors, and garbage collection pauses were completely invisible to them.

-Had they installed the CloudWatch Agent to collect memory and disk metrics, configured a custom metric for JVM heap usage, and set an alarm at 80% memory utilization, they would have received an alert 6 hours before the outage.
-A simple auto-scaling policy tied to memory pressure could have launched fresh instances automatically.
-Total cost of prevention: about $3/month in CloudWatch custom metrics.
+Had they installed the CloudWatch Agent to collect memory and disk metrics, configured a custom metric for JVM heap usage, and set an alarm at 80% memory utilization, they would have received an automated alert 6 hours before the outage occurred.
+A simple auto-scaling policy tied to memory pressure could have launched fresh instances automatically to mitigate the leak.
+The total cost of prevention would have been roughly $3 per month in CloudWatch custom metrics.
+In this module, you will learn the full CloudWatch observability stack to prevent these exact scenarios.

 Standard Metrics: What AWS Gives You for Free